exaroth/strptrintf-crates.io/README.md

-# Strprintf
+# Strprintf (part of Libnewsboat library)

-This project is part of [Newsboat](https://github.com/newsboat) Rust libraries, I'm not it's author - merely maintaining up to date versions on Crates.io.
+__Disclaimer:__ This project is part of [Newsboat](https://github.com/newsboat/newsboat) Rust libraries, I'm not it's author - merely maintaining up to date versions on Crates.io.

 ## Description